hpcleuven/VscDocumentation/source/leuven/tier2_hardware/superdome_hardware.rst

-So in total Superdome has 6TB and additionally a local shared scratch file system of 6TB.
+So in total Superdome has 6TB RAM memory and additionally a local shared scratch file system of 6TB.